 - Sending PAYE reports to HMRC.

 - Applying for a loan or lease in your company name.

-- Registering with HMRC for Corporation Tax and VAT.
+- Registering with HMRC for my tax account or Corporation Tax and VAT.

 - Changing details of a company director or company secretary.

 - Communication with shareholders like issuing share certificates.

 - Allotting shares or other changes to the company’s capital.

 You can find your company number in companies house, including: